 The difference between the price points is more than what meets the eye.
 The more expensive kitchens are tailored to quality, built for durability, and will look good for many years.
 Also, don’t underestimate the value of the designer’s advice, design and experience offered by the kitchen supplier.

 Zesta Kitchens has been in the kitchen industry since 1946, and in the last decade, we have seen a preference for personalised kitchen designs.
 Two factors that have contributed Australians have become home renovators and changing lifestyle aspirations.
 A good kitchen for the family to gather and to entertain in is what everyone wants.
 There are also higher expectations of quality.
 Customers want stone benchtops, high quality finishes and loads of storage.
 It’s no surprise that the fastest growing segment in kitchens has been in the $20,000-$40,000 price range knowing you can achieve this.

 What are the major factors that affect the cost of a kitchen?

 The first set of factors determining the cost of the kitchen will be the dimensions – the size and the layout.
 If you have children who study in the kitchen, or you frequently entertain, you may want a large island bench.
 If you have downsized, but still love to cook, you could opt for a gourmet kitchen with every luxury mod-con, just smaller in size.

 - Size: The larger the kitchen, the more it will cost.

-- The layout: A good layout creates an efficient work triangle for you – the work triangle being the area created by the refrigerator, stove and sink.
-The most common layouts are the L-shape, the U-shape and the galley kitchen.
-The cost variation could be between $8,000-$15,200 for different layouts of different models, but of the same size.
+- The layout: A good layout creates an efficient working space for your needs.
+This will mean easy access to the fridge, stove and prep areas.
+The most common layouts are the L-shape, the U-shape and the galley kitchens.
+The cost variation could be between $10,000 – $20,000 for different layouts of different models, but of the same size.
 To get a better idea, calculate your kitchen here.

 Size and layout done, the cabinetry, appliances and accessories come next.